-Starfire’s world boasted great cities, and an advanced technology.
+Starfire’s world boasted great cities and advanced technology.
 Including antigravity, teleportation and energy weapons, though the computer workstations look oddly like 1970s ones.

 The local humans were long-lived, presumably through scientific enhancements.
 From what we can piece together Starfire’s mentor was at least 400 years old, though he looked in his late 30s.
 Some other humans such as Lady Djinn and Thump were about as old.

 Yet the underground war priests, the slaves, etc. of Starfire’s time had more normal lifespans.
-Perhaps the lifespan is done through a treatment that must be maintained.
+Perhaps the lifespan is achieved through a treatment that must be maintained.

 War, uh, what is it good for

 Two major civilisations feuded, locked in an endless war and arms race.

 The war lasted so long that it became sacred.
 Religious orders took charge of it, with men of the cloth becoming “war priests”.
-This clergy mastered both combat and tactics, and conservated scientific and occult knowledge.
+This clergy mastered both combat and tactics, and conserved scientific and occult knowledge.

 Eventually, one side’s priests managed to summon reinforcements.
 These were ferocious aliens called the Mygorg.
 It was hoped that those allies would help break the seemingly eternal tie.